The-CodeINN/expense-tracker-app/README.md

 I'm always looking for ways to improve the app, so your feedback and suggestions are welcome.
 Please feel free to contact me with any comments or concerns you may have.

-Thank you for using the app, and I hope you it useful!
+Thank you for using the app, and I hope you find it useful!